monsoonmaelstrom/book2/book2.md

 “Very well, I will help.”

-“To be clear,” Alex begins, “in this context, ‘help’ means that you will fix the magic on Hazel, you will not rebind Liam to you, and you will do nothing to Hazel other than fix that magic.”
+“To be clear,” Alex begins, “in this context, ‘help’ means you will fix the magic on Hazel, you will not rebind Liam to you, and you will do nothing to Hazel other than fix that magic.”

 “Yes, of course,” she agrees.